qMRLab/qMRLab/docs/source/gui_usage.rst

    Example of viewing option, in this case R1map used for qMT SPGR

-5. Define or load the appropriate protocol in the *Options* panel (see section 5.1 for details).
+5. Define or load the appropriate protocol in the *Options* panel (see :ref:`5.1 Protocol` for details).
-6. Define your fitting options in the Options panel (see section 5.2 for details).
+6. Define your fitting options in the Options panel (see :ref:`5.2.
+Fitting` for details).
 7. You can preview the fitted curve for a selected voxel by using the **View Data Fit** button.
 Make sure a dataset is loaded by clikcing **View** beside the data file field
 8. Click **Select** button in the 'Cursor' section to activate voxel selection mode, select a voxel to preview and click **View Data Fit**.
 You can now see the fitted curve and the parameters computed for that voxel.